top of page

 THE MURA INDIGENOUS PEOPLE AND THE DEFORESTATION OF THE AMAZON RAINFOREST

-I traveled to the Brazilian Amazon rainforest in September of 2020, and in November of 2019 to photograph the Mura indigenous people with a large film camera.
+I traveled to the Brazilian Amazon rainforest in September of 2021, 2020, and in November of 2019 to photograph the Mura indigenous people with a large film camera.
 I printed the negatives using the silver gelatin photographic process on Hahnemühle Art paper.
 My work bridges the fields of artistic and documentary photography using a range of alternative photographic processes and digital photography.
 As a whole, the photographs pay tribute to the long history of struggles the Mura have engaged since the conquistadors arrived in the Amazon to today.
-Now, the Mura are facing the risk that the largest rainforest of the planet, where they have been living before colonial times, could become a savannah soon due to deforestation.
+Now, the Mura are facing the risk that the largest rainforest of the planet, where they have been living before colonial times, could become a carbon dioxide emitter and a savannah soon due to deforestation.

 To read my article please click on the button: